Scroll Top

 Lodging: Hotel Blocks & Traditional Homestay (Ryokan)

 Note on Medication: Most common prescription and over-the-counter medications are allowed in Japan if brought in a one-month supply or less, in original packaging and with a prescription or doctor’s note.
-Some substances are restricted, so families should consult with their Doctor before travel.
-Our team is available to discuss this further with families.
+Some substances are restricted, so families should obtain a permit for entry and consult with their Doctor before travel.
+If your student is currently taking any medications, please let us know in the application, and our team will work with your family.
+Important: Adderall is illegal in Japan and therefore is not allowed to be brought into the country by law.
+For more information, you can read here

 More Information